reachlin/k8s0/README.md

 # k8s0: Kubernetes Ground Zero [![Build Status](https://travis-ci.org/reachlin/k8s0.svg)][travis]

-It's a kubernetes installation on a fixed configuration.
+It's a minimal kubernetes installation on a fixed configuration.

 This project is like [MiniKube](https://kubernetes.io/docs/getting-started-guides/minikube/) or minimal version of [Kargo](https://github.com/kubernetes-incubator/kargo), but with the capability to run on Travis.

 So the user can try this on local host or VM, or use it on Travis for kubernetes DevOps.
 And the ansible script make it easy to tweak the installation steps for more usages.

 Another difference from MiniKube is this project use the same image as the full-fledged k8s, no wrapper or any code changes.
 All source code is ansible script to deploy and configure k8s.

+One more thing, all components are installed as containers including etcd, kubelet, calico, ...

 **********************